Broadridge Financial Solutions (NYSE:BR) Updates FY 2022 Earnings Guidance

-Broadridge Financial Solutions (NYSE:BR) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $6.283-$6.509 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.260.
+Broadridge Financial Solutions (NYSE:BR) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $6.283-$6.509 for the period, compared to the Thomson Reuters consensus estimate of $6.260.
 The company issued revenue guidance of -.

+Broadridge Financial Solutions (NYSE:BR) last announced its earnings results on Wednesday, August 11th.
+The business services provider reported $2.19 EPS for the quarter, hitting the consensus estimate of $2.19.
+Broadridge Financial Solutions had a net margin of 10.96% and a return on equity of 42.69%.
+During the same period in the prior year, the firm posted $2.15 EPS.
+On average, analysts forecast that Broadridge Financial Solutions will post 6.41 EPS for the current year.

-Several research firms have recently weighed in on BR.
-JPMorgan Chase & Co. raised their price objective on shares of Broadridge Financial Solutions from $181.00 to $197.00 and gave the company a neutral rating in a research report on Tuesday, August 17th.
-Raymond James raised their price objective on shares of Broadridge Financial Solutions from $185.00 to $187.00 and gave the company an outperform rating in a research report on Friday, August 13th.
-Finally, DA Davidson raised their price objective on shares of Broadridge Financial Solutions from $152.00 to $158.00 and gave the company a neutral rating in a research report on Monday, August 16th.
+BR has been the subject of a number of research analyst reports.
+DA Davidson upped their price target on Broadridge Financial Solutions from $152.00 to $158.00 and gave the stock a neutral rating in a report on Monday, August 16th.
 They noted that the move was a valuation call.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $178.60.
+JPMorgan Chase & Co. raised their price target on shares of Broadridge Financial Solutions from $181.00 to $197.00 and gave the stock a neutral rating in a research report on Tuesday, August 17th.
+Finally, Raymond James upped their price objective on shares of Broadridge Financial Solutions from $185.00 to $187.00 and gave the company an outperform rating in a research report on Friday, August 13th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $178.60.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 5th.
-Investors of record on Wednesday, September 15th will be given a dividend of $0.64 per share.
-This represents a $2.56 annualized dividend and a yield of 1.50%.
-The ex-dividend date is Tuesday, September 14th.
-This is a positive change from Broadridge Financial Solutions’s previous quarterly dividend of $0.58.
-Broadridge Financial Solutions’s dividend payout ratio (DPR) is presently 40.64%.

-In other news, CEO Adam D. Amsterdam sold 5,500 shares of Broadridge Financial Solutions stock in a transaction that occurred on Tuesday, August 24th.
-The shares were sold at an average price of $171.72, for a total value of $944,460.00.
-Following the transaction, the chief executive officer now owns 11,397 shares of the company’s stock, valued at $1,957,092.84.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, VP Michael Liberatore sold 32,727 shares of the firm’s stock in a transaction on Monday, August 16th.
-The stock was sold at an average price of $175.65, for a total transaction of $5,748,497.55.
-Following the completion of the sale, the vice president now owns 20,612 shares in the company, valued at approximately $3,620,497.80.
+In other Broadridge Financial Solutions news, CEO Adam D. Amsterdam sold 5,500 shares of the company’s stock in a transaction on Tuesday, August 24th.
+The stock was sold at an average price of $171.72, for a total value of $944,460.00.
+Following the sale, the chief executive officer now directly owns 11,397 shares in the company, valued at $1,957,092.84.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, President Christopher John Perry sold 12,621 shares of the business’s stock in a transaction on Wednesday, July 14th.
+The shares were sold at an average price of $170.04, for a total transaction of $2,146,074.84.
+Following the completion of the sale, the president now owns 68,783 shares in the company, valued at approximately $11,695,861.32.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 51,748 shares of company stock worth $8,996,595.
+Insiders sold a total of 54,576 shares of company stock worth $9,478,456 in the last three months.
 Insiders own 2.00% of the company’s stock.

 Broadridge Financial Solutions, Inc engages in the provision of investor communications and technology solutions to banks, broker-dealers, mutual funds, and corporate issuers.
 It operates through the following segments: Investor Communication Solutions and Global Technology and Operations.
 The Investor Communication Solutions segment offers services for broker-dealer investor communication, customer communication, corporate issuer, advisor solutions, and mutual fund and retirement solutions.